avibpatel/domainsGraph/README.md

 What color do you want the protein to be: `red`

-   - The there should be 3 new files in your directory: `TBP.pdf`, `TBP.svg` and `TBP_seq.svg`
+   - There should be 3 new files in your directory: `TBP.pdf`, `TBP.svg` and `TBP_seq.svg`
-       - All files are editable in illustrator or vector art programs.
+       - All files are editable in illustrator or any vector art programs.
        - TBP.pdf is the smallest and easiiest file to work with if you do not plan on editing the figure
-       - TBP.svg is more easily editable version of TBP.pdf
+       - TBP.svg is the more easily editable version
        - TBP_seq.svg contains the sequence of TBP embeded into the figure.
 This can be useful for model building... or showing a zoomed in view of a specific part of your protein.

 ## Citations